TiagooGomess/PLOG_PROJ2_2021/README.md

 2. Follow the menus and choose between solving a pre-made puzzle or to enter a new puzzle, use the Python script to generate the puzzle in prolog ready for input.

+#### How to generate puzzles using the python script

+1. In the terminal, enter the command `python3 script.pl`
+2. Enter the first operand
+3. Enter the second operand

 ## Useful Links

 [Enunciado](https://moodle.up.pt/pluginfile.php/60705/mod_resource/content/12/TP2%20-%20Enunciado.pdf)